AdaCore/aws/readme.txt

 to work properly.
 Of course we try to avoid this as much as possible but we really prefer to have a clean API instead of keeping awkward implementations.

+   - User's filter callback specs have been changed from:

+      type Callback is access function
+        (Value        : in String;
+         Parameters   : in String;
+         Translations : in Translate_Set) return String;

+      type Callback_No_Param is access function
+        (Value        : in String;
+         Translations : in Translate_Set) return String;

+     to:

+      type Filter_Context is record
+         Translations : Translate_Set;
+         Lazy_Tag     : Dynamic.Lazy_Tag_Access;
+      end record;

+      type Callback is access function
+        (Value      : in String;
+         Parameters : in String;
+         Context    : in Filter_Context) return String;

+      type Callback_No_Param is access function
+        (Value   : in String;
+         Context : in Filter_Context) return String;

+      Change the callback to this new spec, the translate set is now accessible through the Context parameter.

 Obsolescent features